annjychoi/cuny-class/index.md

 Lastly, I also attended a graduate school for a journalism degree (hook'em!), I'd like to think that we already have something in common.
 Please don't hesitate to ask for help or any questions.

 #### Office hours & Contact
-Thursday 3-5 pm or by appointment
+Thursday 3-5 pm or by appointment.

 * CUNY email: ann.choi@journalism.cuny.edu
 * Personal: annjychoi@gmail.com